Lighting Ideas for Eichler & Mid-Century Modern Homes

 Wall-mounted lighting was typically reserved for the exterior of the home.
 While a few different variations of Eichler outdoor lighting can be found in different Eichler neighborhoods and developments, the most common exterior lights are bullet lights (sometimes referred to as bullet sconces, cone lights or torpedo lights).

-Below you will find a few tips on where to find replacement, reproduction lighting for your mid-century modern home.
-If you have lighting pictures (or lighting vendor recommendations) that you would like to share with others, please email them to email@example.com.
+Below you will find tips on where to find replacement, reproduction lighting for your mid-century modern Eichler home.
+If you have lighting pictures (or lighting vendor recommendations) that you would like to share with others, please email them to Team@EichlerForSale.com.

 When searching for replacement ball or globe light fixtures for your Eichler home, there are a number of options available.

-Secondly, there are a number of retailers that carry globe lights that are compatible with modern and mid-century modern decor.
-A few of these vendors and their globe / ball light options are presented below:
+Secondly, there are a number of retailers that carry globe lights that are compatible with modern and mid-century modern decor including Progress Lighting, Love it Lighting and Ikea.
+You can find additional information regarding these vendors in our Eichler Home Improvement Vendor Directory.

-Finally, if you want to preserve the mod feel of your home but want a more updated alternative to traditional globe lights, you might want to consider ceiling mounted lights designed by George Nelson (search for "Nelson Bubble Lamp"), Le Klint, Poul Henningsen, Simon Karkow or Richard Hutten.
+If you want to preserve the modern or mid-centry modern feel of your home but want a more updated alternative to traditional globe lights, you might want to consider ceiling mounted lights designed by George Nelson (search for "Nelson Bubble Lamp"), Le Klint, Poul Henningsen, Simon Karkow or Richard Hutten.
+Additionally, there are many vendors who manfacture attractive and energy-efficient track lighting which can work well in an Eichler home.

-Contact information for Swivelier Lighting can be found on the Eichler Service Directory page of this website.
+Contact information for Swivelier Lighting can be found in the Eichler Service Directory section of this website.
 They have excellent customer service and very reasonable lead times for special or custom lighting orders.

 If bullet lights aren't quite what you are looking for, there are many other options availble.
 Other lighting options that are popular with modernists include wall mounted cylinder lights, up/down can lights, and wall-mounted globe or ball sconces.
 These lights are typically very easy to come by either online or at any local lamp or lighting store.